This pain doesn’t have to be permanent.

 Morton’s Neuroma, also called Intermetatarsal Neuroma or Plantar Neuroma, is a condition that affects the nerves of the feet, usually the area between the third and fourth toe.
 Neuroma refers to a benign growth that can occur in different parts of the body.
 Morton’s Neuroma strictly affects the feet.
 This condition causes the tissue around the nerves that lead to the toes to become thick, causing pain in the ball of the foot.

 This condition can be caused by injury, pressure or irritation.
 Normally no lump will be felt, but instead burning pain in the ball of the foot that will often be sensationalized in the toes will be experienced.
 Numbness and tingling may also occur.
 With the onset of this condition, a person may feel pain when tight or narrow shoes are worn.
-As the condition worsens, the pain may persist for
+As the condition worsens, the pain may persist for days, or even weeks.

 Persistent foot pain should always be a concern.
 The foot should be examined by a podiatrist if pain persists longer than a few days with no relief from changing shoes, or relieving stress from the foot.
 The earlier the foot is examined and treated, the less chance there will be for needing surgical treatment.